mayraberrones94/CCI_technical/Getting started.md

 # For Windows:

+If you are new to Python and looking to get started quickly, you can install it by going directly to the Microsoft Store page

 Once you download the `.exe` file of the latest Python version (right now, it is not important to look for different versions), follow the installation guide.
 Remember to select either the Windows x86-64 executable installer for 64-bit or the Windows x86 executable installer for 32-bit, depending on your own computer specifications.
 You can see which one you have by following the next steps:

 1. Click the start button at the bottom left corner.